cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 This tutorial demonstrates how to extend the Enterprise model.
-Extending a model means changing it by adding, changing, or removing any of its elements **after it hs been put in production**.
+Extending a model means changing it by adding, reshaping, or removing any of its elements **after it has been put in production**.

 We assume that there is already an enterprise model developed, as in the [Knowledge Acquisition](./part-1-knowledge-acquisition.md) tutorial, which will be the one we extend.
 In addition,